-Genetic Algorithms (GAs) have been accepted in recent years as powerful approaches to solve optimization problems.
-It is also well accepted that building blocks construction (schemata formation and conservation) has direct influence for a good behavior in GA.
-Schemata are usually indirectly evaluated, through a derived structure.
-We introduce in this work a new approach, called Constructive Genetic Algorithm (CGA), which allows for schemata evaluation and for the provision of other new features to GA.
-Problems are modeled as bi-objective optimization problems, which consider the evaluation of two fitness functions.
-This double fitness process, called fqfitness, evaluates schemata and structures in a common basis.
-The evolution process is conducted considering an adaptive rejection threshold, which contemplates both objectives and attributes a rank to each individual in population.
-The population is dynamic in size, composed of schemata and structures.
+Genetic algorithms (GAs) have recently been accepted as powerful approaches to solving optimization problems.
+It is also well-accepted that building block construction (schemata formation and conservation) has a positive influence on GA behavior.
+Schemata are usually indirectly evaluated through a derived structure.
+We introduce a new approach called the Constructive Genetic Algorithm (CGA), which allows for schemata evaluation and the provision of other new features to the GA.
+Problems are modeled as bi-objective optimization problems that consider the evaluation of two fitness functions.
+This double fitness process, called fg-fitness, evaluates schemata and structures in a common basis.
+Evolution is conducted considering an adaptive rejection threshold that contemplates both objectives and attributes a rank to each individual in population.
+The population is dynamic in size and composed of schemata and structures.
 Recombination preserves good schemata, and mutation is applied to structures to get population diversification.
 The CGA is applied to two clustering problems in graphs.
-Representation of schemata and structures use a binary digit alphabet, and are based on assignment (greedy) heuristics that provide a clearly distinguished representation for the problems.
+Representation of schemata and structures use a binary digit alphabet and are based on assignment (greedy) heuristics that provide a clearly distinguished representation for the problems.
 The clustering problems studied are the classical p-median and the capacitated p-median.
-Good results are shown for problem instances taken from the literatue.
+Good results are shown for problem instances taken from the literature.